rohan7739/CICD_Java_project/README.md

-# Real-World Scenario: Development and Deployment of a Web Application of Shopping cart using Docker
+# Development and Deployment of a Web Application of Shopping cart using Docker

 In this scenario, a team of developers is working on a web application that consists of multiple microservices.
 They want to ensure consistent and reliable development, testing, and deployment processes across different environments.